Chicago American Giants: Cole's American Giants

 The NNL collapsed in 1931, and in 1932 the team won the Negro Southern League pennant as Cole's American Giants.
 The next season the American Giants joined the new Negro National League, losing the pennant to the Pittsburgh Crawfords in a controversial decision by league president Gus Greenlee (owner of the Crawfords).
 The 1933 season saw the Giants get kicked off of their home field after the end of May; the park owners preferred to use the land as a dog racing track for the remaining summer months.
 This forced the Giants to play the majority of their home games in Indianapolis for the balance of that season.
 In 1934, the American Giants won the NNL's second-half title, then fell to the Philadelphia Stars in a seven-game playoff for the championship.
 In 1937, after a year spent playing as an independent club, the American Giants became a charter member of yet another circuit, the Negro American League.

 Decline and demise

 Ted "Double Duty" Radcliffe was appointed manager in 1950.
 The team's owner, Dr. J.B.
 Martin, was concerned about black players joining major league teams so he instructed Radcliffe to sign white players.
 Radcliffe recruited at least five young white players (Lou Chirban, Lou Clarizio, Al Dubetts, Frank Dyall, and Stanley Miarka).
 Sports entrepreneur Abe Saperstein owned the American Giants in 1952, its last season in the Negro American League.
 Its players were dispersed to the four remaining NAL teams for the 1953 season.
-After dropping out of the Negro American League, the American Giants became unaffiliated and turned to barnstorming, playing games in the Midwest.
-The team disbanded after the 1956 season, then was revived in 1958, playing throughout the South until 1961.
+After dropping out of the Negro American League in 1952, the American Giants became unaffiliated and turned to barnstorming, playing games in the Midwest.
+With stadium attendance numbers at Comisky park dwindling to the hundreds and top talent being signed away to the MLB, the team disbanded by the 1955 season, then was revived in 1958, playing throughout the South until 1961.